bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS and what problems does it try and solve?
+React is a JavaScript library for simplifying the creation of user interface components for complex web applications.

 1. What does it mean to _think_ in react?